 Motor change unfolds gradually.
 When improvements are observed, families typically see them first as better stamina and steadier balance over 6–12 weeks, then as more refined fine-motor control and motor planning over 3–6 months.
 Persistent practice through therapy is what makes those gains stick.
 Some children show clear, measurable change; others see modest shifts; a small number show no measurable motor change.
 Our follow-up calls track the trajectory honestly and discuss any planned booster session.

-Signs and Symptoms
+Common Signs and Symptoms

-- Poor balance
+Poor static and dynamic balance

-How We Help
+How We Can Help

 Our protocols target the cerebellar, connectivity, and proprioceptive factors that shape motor coordination in autism, often combining intravenous MSCs with intrathecal administration and intranasal exosome therapy when motor symptoms dominate.